Beyond Facebook: Free or Low-cost Marketing for Library Programs

 Harness the Power of the Bulletin Board

-Yes, bulletin boards can be time-consuming and staff either love or hate them.
+Bulletin boards can be time-consuming and beloved or hated by staff.
 Too often, though, bulletin boards are a missed opportunity.

-Chances are your patrons don't need a cutesy version of "Reading is COOL!" messaging but a bulletin board on your Winter Solstice Fest might really catch their eyes.
+Chances are your patrons don't need a punny version of "Reading is COOL!" messaging but a bulletin board on your Winter Solstice Fest might really catch their eyes.

 What are your favorite free marketing tactics for programs?